History of Dominican Republic in Timeline

 2004: Dominican Liberation Party in power

-From 2004, the Dominican Liberation Party was in power in the Dominican Republic.
+The Dominican Liberation Party was in power in 2004–2020.

-2005: Criticism of Haitian expulsions
+2005: Criticism of Haitian Expulsions

 2005: Urban population growth rate

-Per the United Nations, the urban population growth rate for 2005 in Dominican Republic–2005 was 2.3%.
+Per the United Nations, the urban population growth rate for 2000–2005 was 2.3%.

 In 2006, Frank Báez won the Santo Domingo Book Fair First Prize.